nsf/gocode/README.md

  - *propose-builtins*

    A boolean option.
-If **true**, gocode will add built-in types, functions and constants to an autocompletion proposals.
+If **true**, gocode will add built-in types, functions and constants to autocompletion proposals.
 Default: **false**.

  - *lib-path*